tempdeltavalue/onnx_segment_anything_experiments/README.md

 # onnx_segment_anything_experiments
 Here's I tried to replace sam predictor with some lighter model (for ex.
-ResNet 50 which is theory should be overfitted for some images) code contains a lot of exp/trash things, [sorry](https://www.youtube.com/watch?v=fRh_vgS2dFE)
+ResNet 50 which is theory should be overfitted for images)

 probably it's impossible to run sam onnx mask encoder on ios and cpp ._. <br /> https://github.com/facebookresearch/segment-anything/issues/325